DanielBandarica02/SOC-HomeLab/README.md

 # SOC-HomeLab

-Home Lab SOC built from scratch using Wazuh and Splunk as SIEM, Snort as IDS, and Kali Linux as attack machine against a Windows 11 Pro target.
+Home Lab SOC built from scratch using Wazuh as EDR for endpoint monitoring and Splunk as SIEM for log analysis and threat detection, Snort as IDS, and Kali Linux as attack machine against a Windows 11 Pro target.
 Includes custom detection rules, simulated attacks and documented defense strategies.
 Oriented toward Blue Team and SOC analyst roles.